Total positivity in exponential families with application to binary variables: Preliminaries

 These inequalities are non-trivial only if $x,y\in \cX$ are \emph{not comparable}, that is, neither $x\leq y$ nor $x\geq y$.
 For $d=2$, a function that is $\mtp$ is simply called \emph{totally positive}~\cite{KarlinRinott80}.
 We say that $X$ or the distribution of $X$ is $\mtp$ if its density function $p$ is $\mtp$.
-In the following, we review various basic properties of $\mtp$ distributions; for more details; see, for example,~\cite{fallat:etal:17}.

-\begin{prop} The $\mtp$ property is closed under taking products, conditioning, and marginalization, that is, \begin{itemize} \item[(i)] if $f$ and $g$ are $\mtp$ on $\cX$, then their product $fg$ is $\mtp$; \item[(ii)] if $X$ has an $\mtp$ distribution, then for every $C\subseteq V$, the conditional distribution of $X_C\cd X_{V\setminus C}=x_{V\setminus C}$ is $\mtp$ for almost all $x_{V\setminus C}$; \item[(iii)] if $X$ has an $\mtp$ distribution, then for any $A\subseteq V$, the marginal distribution of $X_A$ is $\mtp$: \end{itemize} \end{prop} We also emphasize that the $\mtp$ property does not depend on the underlying product measure; more precisely the following property holds. \begin{prop} Let $p$ be the density of $X$ with respect to the product measure $\mu=\otimes_{v\in V}\mu_v$ and let $p'$ be the density of $X$ with respect to another product measure $\mu'=\otimes_{v\in V}\mu_v'$ that is absolutely continuous with respect to $\mu$.
-Then if $p$ is $\mtp$, so is $p'$. \end{prop} This result follows directly from the fact that every $\mtp$ function stays $\mtp$ after multiplication with a function of the form $\prod_{v\in V} g_v(x_v)$ for some univariate functions $g_v$, $v\in V$.